davidgiven/cowgol/doc/index.md

 editor); requires extreme patience as it takes eight minutes to compile a small program.

-To build the compiler, do:
+You will need some dependencies:

+  - the Ninja build tool

+  - Lua 5.2 (needed for the build)

+  - the Pasmo Z80 assembler (needed to build part of the CP/M emulator)

+  - the libz80ex Z80 emulation library (needed for the CP/M emulator)

+If you're on a Debianish platform, you should be able to install them
+with:

+    apt install ninja-build lua5.2 pasmo libz80ex-dev

+Once done you can build the compiler itself with:

 ```
 ninja
 ```

-There are some dependencies; they should be obvious.
 You'll be left with a lot of stuff in the `bin` directory.
 The BBC cross compiler is in `bin/bbc_on_native`; the BBC native compiler is in `bin/bbc`.
 The BBC demo disk is in `bin/bbcdist.adf`.
+Likewise, the CP/M cross compiler is in `bin/cpmz_on_native` and the native compiler is in `bin/cpmz`.

 To run the cross compiler, do: